Do you need help thinking of survey questions for your website?

 Likert Scale Example

-Likert scales, another form of rating scale questions, are great to use on your WordPress surveys.
+Likert scales, another form of rating scale questions, are great to use on many types of WordPress surveys.
 You’re probably already familiar with these “do you agree or disagree” type of questions.
 They’re sometimes called matrix questions.

 An effective Likert scale will include a series of questions with around 5-7 balanced responses users can choose their answer from.
 It often comes with a ‘neutral’ midpoint.